eclipse/kiso-testing/README.md

   --help                          Show this message and exit.
 ```

-Suitable config files are available in the `test-examples` folder.
+Suitable config files are available in the `examples` folder.

 ### Demo using example config ##